-But using a Human Resources Management software is slowly coming into vogue.
+But using a Human Resources Management Software (HRMS) is slowly coming into vogue.
 More and more organizations are looking to HR software in order to automate and enhance their HR department and its various functions.
-Like the Human Resources field, HRMS software has also undergone a number of metamorphoses over the years to reach the stage that it’s currently at, going from simple payroll solutions to the powerful, multifaceted, and extremely vital tool for any business.
+Like the Human Resources field, HRM software has also undergone a number of metamorphoses over the years to reach the stage that it’s currently at, going from simple payroll solutions to the powerful, multifaceted, and extremely vital tool for any business.

 Here are some lesser appreciated functions of a Human Resource Management System which might just make you a believer: